mknzz/burglary-docs/config.md

 ## Reputation limits (Config.RepLimits)

 Reputation reward ranges are now configured in the main `config.lua` via `Config.RepLimits`.
-These values are validated server-side — the server will reject any rep amounts outside the defined ranges.
+These values are validated server-side.

 ```
 Config.RepLimits = {